Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1945 - The William and Mousie Powell House Addition, 383 West Vereda Norte, Palm Springs CA. Later Frey alterations and additions in 1947, 1949, and 1951.
-Original house, not by Frey, was built circa 1935-1936.
-The Powells purchased it in 1941 and Mousie Powell lived there until her death in 1997.
+1945 - The William and Mousie Powell House Additions, 383 West Vereda Norte, Palm Springs CA. Designed with John Porter Clark.
+Later Frey alterations and additions in 1947, 1949,1951, and 1989.
+Original house, not by Frey, built circa 1936.
+Mousie Powell lived there until her death in 1997.
 Sold in 2001 to Robert Scharfer and Sean Reid Fennelly.

 USModernist

-1945 - The Racquet Club Bungalows, 743 North Indian Canyon Drive, Palm Springs CA. Seven bungalows, designed by Frey within "the Mission Garden" have been restored and upgraded.
+1945 - The Racquet Club Guest Bungalows, 743 North Indian Canyon Drive, Palm Springs CA. Designed with John Porter Clark.
+Seven bungalows within "the Mission Garden" have been restored and upgraded.
 The bungalow plan includes 2 bedrooms, living room, dining room with fireplace, eat-in kitchen and private yard.
-Started by actors (and tennis enthusiasts) Charlie Farrell and Ralph Bellamy in 1934, the Racquet Club grew to attract stars like Humphrey Bogart, Errol Flynn, Lana Turner and others.
+Started by Charlie Farrell and Ralph Bellamy in 1934, the Racquet Club grew to attract stars like Humphrey Bogart, Errol Flynn, Lana Turner and others.
 Around 1947, now Mayor Farrell ordered 35 more cottages along the banks of Netcher's Creek (which winds through the club's grounds).
 More cottages were added in 1956.

 USModernist

-1945 - The Strieby Apartments, 486-530 East Mel Avenue, Palm Springs CA. Altered away from original design.
+1945 - The Strieby Apartments, 486-530 East Mel Avenue, Palm Springs CA. Designed with John Porter Clark.
+Altered away from original design.
 Sold in 2004 to David Scott and Robert Lemley.
 From information found, this is now listed as only 486 East Mel Avenue and is known as Palm Springs Manor Hotel, an assisted living apartment complex.
-(Addresses must have changed over the years as there are buildings in between, running up to and including 530, that appear to be apartments or small hotels.
-530 is the POSH Boutique Hotel).
 Needs verification.

 USModernistUSModernist

-1945 - The Van Heusen House, Yucca Valley CA. Unbuilt.
+1945 - The Jimmy Van Heusen House, Yucca Valley CA. Designed with John Porter Clark.
+Unbuilt.

 USModernist